OPS-E2E-PPE/VBA-Docs/api/Outlook.OlBusyStatus.md

 ## Remarks

 The user's availability is based on scheduled appointments.
-See [AppointmentItem.BusyStatus Property (Outlook)](Outlook.AppointmentItem.BusyStatus.md).
+See [AppointmentItem.BusyStatus property (Outlook)](Outlook.AppointmentItem.BusyStatus.md).

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]